 We can only make a decision based on the highest scores that we receive.
 Please make sure that those scores are up-to-date.
 If you submit scores and then take the test again, you may submit the new scores for us to review.
 We will reassess your file and make a new decision based on the updated scores.
 Writing scores are not required for the ACT or SAT.
-Georgia Southern will take the highest Evidence-Based Reading & Writing and highest Math scores (or their equivalent from the old exam) for a combined total on the SAT.
-We will not superscore ACT exams; we consider the highest composite score from a single test.
+Visit the College Board and ACT websites for available test dates.

 - Check your status online.